 - Transparency, in disclosing information in a manner that enables stakeholders to make informed decisions about the Company’s performance and sustainability

 Remgro’s Board is the ultimate custodian of its corporate reputation and stakeholder relationships.
-In this regard a formal Stakeholder Policy sets out the approach and strategy of Remgro with respect to stakeholder engagements, ensuring that the approach takes into account corporate governance guidelines.
+In this regard a for-mal Stakeholder Policy sets out the approach and strategy of Remgro with respect to stakeholder engagements, ensuring that the approach takes into account appropriate corporate governance guidelines.

 Remgro utilises a wide variety of communication methods to ensure that its communication with stakeholders is clear and understandable, as well as transparent, balanced and truthful, and sets out all relevant facts, whether positive or negative.
 Care is taken to ensure that engagement with stakeholders is, where appropriate, not just one-way communication but constructive, partnership-based engagement.
 This ensures that all legitimate stakeholder expectations are identified and addressed as far as possible.

-Remgro, like other organisations, has many economic impacts on our stakeholders through, amongst other things, the generation and distribution of value, the creation of employment opportunities, remunerating our employees fairly and competitively, and our corporate social investment.
-We continuously manage these and engage with our stakeholders on matters relevant to them, as reported elsewhere in this report.
+Remgro, like other organisations, has an economic impact on our stakeholders through, amongst other things, the generation and distribution of value, the creation of employment opportunities, remunerating our employees fairly and competitively, and our corporate social investment.
+We continuously manage these matters and engage with our stakeholders on matters relevant to them, as reported on elsewhere in this report.